rupok/flexia/readme.txt

 = Does this theme support any plugins? =

-Flexia includes support for Infinite Scroll in Jetpack.
+Flexia includes support for all standard plugins including the major page builders.

 == Changelog ==

-= 1.0 - May 12 2015 =
+= 0.0.1 - July 19 2017 =
 * Initial release

-== Credits ==

-* Based on Underscores http://underscores.me/, (C) 2012-2017 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)
-* normalize.css http://necolas.github.io/normalize.css/, (C) 2012-2016 Nicolas Gallagher and Jonathan Neal, [MIT](http://opensource.org/licenses/MIT)